Santosh18-prog/VSDSQUADRON_RTL2GDS/README.md

 </details>

 <details>
-<summary><strong>PHASE 6 — Debugging and Issue Resolutiont</strong></summary>
+<summary><strong>PHASE 5 — Outputs for Gate-Level Verification Preparation</strong></summary>

-## 📦 Phase 5 — Outputs for Gate-Level Verification Preparation
+## Objective

-This phase focuses on collecting key artifacts generated during the RTL-to-GDS flow.
+The objective this phase is to focuses on collecting key artifacts generated during the RTL-to-GDS flow.
 These outputs are essential for verification, analysis, and final tapeout readiness.

 ---